jaxxstorm/leebriggs.co.uk/_posts/2019-02-07-why-are-we-templating-yaml.md

 ## The configuration problem

-Once the applications and infrastructure you're going to manage grows past a certain size, you inevitably end up in some form of complexity hell.
+Once the applications and infrastructure you're going to manage grows past a certain size, you inevitably end up in some form of configuration complexity hell.
 If you're only deploying 1 or maybe 2 things, you can write a yaml configuration file and be done with it.
-However once that grows beyond that, you need to figure out how to manage this complexity.
+However once you grow beyond that, you need to figure out how to manage this complexity.
 It's incredibly likely that the reason you have multiple configuration files is because the $thing that uses that config is slightly different from its companions.
 Examples of this include:

   - Applications deployed in different environments, like dev, stg and prod
   - Applications deployed in different regions, like Europe or North American